habibawahid1112/Student_Mangement_System/README.md

 # Student Mangement System

-This project is a rudimentary Student Management System designed to handle essential student-related information.
-It provides a set of core functions that allow users to interact with a database (or potentially a simple data structure) through a Graphical User Interface (GUI).
+The Student Management System is a Java-based desktop application designed to manage student records efficiently.
+It allows users to add, view, modify, delete, and search student data, as well as generate mark sheets.
+The application features a Graphical User Interface (GUI) built using Java Swing, making it user-friendly and accessible to non-programmers.

 ### 🔍 Project Purpose
 The system is a Java-based desktop application used to: